lfilho/note2cal.nvim/README.md

 It works in normal mode and visual mode (single or multiple lines).
 Just call it with the keymap you configured above or invoke the command `:Note2cal` in the desired lines.

+> [!NOTE]
+>
-**Note:** if no date is provided, the script assumes today's date.
+> - If no date is provided, the script assumes today's date.

-**Note:** even if the Calendar.app is not open, the script will open it in the background in order to schedule the event.
+> - Even if the Calendar.app is not open, the script will open it in the background in order to schedule the event.

 ## Contributing